xangma/vscode_remote_slurm/README.md

 # vscode_remote_slurm
 Helper script for executing commands before connecting to vscode remote.
 This can be used to run vscode remote on the compute node of a slurm cluster.
+Conditionally wraps the ssh command if `salloc` is in the RemoteCommand.
+Passes through otherwise.

 ### How I have been able to get this working:
 - Put the ssh_wrapper.sh script somewhere.